Modern Mattress Retail Market Dynamics

 The top names that came up in the study are two leading players namely Sleepwell and Kurlon.
 These flagship brands jointly account for nearly half the organized sector market.

-Differentiated but consistent business strategy can lead to success.
-Numeric distribution of Kurlon is significantly higher than for the other brands.
-Kurlon also seems to command a higher reach in Furniture & Furnishing outlets, while Sleepwell leads in mattress outlets particularly exclusive brand shops.
+Differentiated but consistent business strategies can lead to success.
+The numeric distribution of Kurlon is significantly higher than for the other brands.
+Kurlon also seems to command a higher reach in Furniture and furnishing outlets, while Sleepwell leads in mattress outlets, particularly exclusive brand shops.